Rob-Rau/numd/README.md

 	- This is in preperation for TODO 5
 - Write basic matrix library
 	- Basic matrix object and ops (addition, multiplication, inverse)
-- Clean up optimization library to use the new matrix library.m
+- Clean up optimization library to use the new matrix library
 	- Replace blas matrix function with new shiny objects.
 - Start implementing the above list in no particular order.
 	- With the rest in place this shouldn't be to hard....lol